TomTilly/taco-quest/docs/design.md

 - Easter egg for players who use port 6969
 - Sometimes it feels like inputs are dropped when doing things like diagonal movements ?
   - Maybe queue up inputs within the same tick that could be executed in subsequent ticks
+- Each player is a wyrm (mythical serpent), level is a medieval town, player destroys houses, etc... to gain segments instead of tacos
+- Constriction: if there are one space gaps that can't be filled by continuing to constrict, add squeezing animation to fill those spaces to make the squeeze feel satisfying

 ## 1/26 Brainstorming Session